wp-plugins/yith-woocommerce-advanced-reviews/readme.txt

 == Screenshots ==

-1. This is setting page for the plugin, you can find it in "YIT Plugins" menu item.
-There you can set what to show and configure layout.
+1. This is the general setting page, you can find it in "YIT Plugins" menu item.
+There you can set if a title should be shown on comment submit form and on review content.
+You can also set if enable attachments and how many files the client is allowed to append.
+2. Customize the summary bar background, foreground and text color and if the percentage value must be shown inside the percentage bars.
-2. Submit form is extended to allow users to add a title and one or more attachments files.
+3. Submit form is extended to allow users to add a title and one or more attachments files.
-3. This is how an advanced review with additional title and attached thumbnail looks like.
+4. This is how an advanced review with additional title and attached thumbnail looks like.
-4. Review summary is shown before review list.
+5. Review summary is shown before review list.
 It displays statistics about the rating chosen by users submitting reviews.

 == Frequently Asked Questions ==